- What is the LUSTRUM programme?

 We will then synthesise and integrate all findings relating to APT and its likely implementation amongst MSM.
 A matrix of emergent findings from Stream A and B will be developed in order to manualise an optimised, culturally appropriate, tailored candidate APT intervention for MSM, exploiting the existing trial sites and associated staff expertise with APT (heterosexuals), and research methods.

 How many and which clinics will take part in the trial?

-Fourteen clinics (or clinical services) will be chosen to take part in the trial.
-Clinics will be randomised between initial intervention or control status before the trial begins, by random permutation and stratified by clinic type.
-We anticipate two strata, urban and rural, to reflect types of service configuration, and access to services.
+Fourteen clinics (or clinical services) have been chosen to take part in the trial.
+Clinics will be randomised between initial intervention or control status before the trial begins.

 Clinical championing is key to the success of this type of public health / health service research; potential clincial trial sites need to demosntarte that they are fully on board and commited to the trial of the APT intervention.
 Enthusiam will be far more important than research experience and we encourage any interested clinics to contact us using this form or via email.

 How will clinics benefit from taking part in the trial?